College of Education2021-2022

 Career and Technical Education, Master of Education

-This flexible Master's degree offers you an opportunity to design a customized program of study, in consultation with an advisor, to meet your individual educational needs.
+This flexible master's degree offers you an opportunity to design a customized program of study, in consultation with an advisor, to meet your individual educational needs.
 This degree program is designed to prepare you for a career in career and technical education.
 Our graduates are CTE administrators, educators, and training and development personnel in secondary, post-secondary, and business and industry settings.
 The diverse course options can be chosen to meet the future goals of many diverse students.
 Your advisor can assist you putting together (and approving) a customized program of study that will prepare you for your growth in your current career or to meet your future goals.

 What Can I Do with a Master of Education in Career and Technical Education?

-The Master's in Education, Career and Technical Education degree program is designed to prepare you for a career in career and technical education.
+The Master of Education in Career and Technical Education is designed to prepare you for a career in career and technical education.
 Our graduates are CTE administrators, educators, and training and development personnel in secondary, post-secondary, and business and industry settings.
 You will take coursework in five core areas: Career and Technical Education, Research, Education Foundations, Curriculum or Administration, and Education Psychology.
 You will also take coursework in a selected emphasis area.
 Three emphasis areas are offered: Administration, Teaching, or Educational Technology.
 There are many course options to allow the degree to be flexible to meet the future goals of many diverse students.
 Your advisor can assist you putting together (and approving) a customized program of study that will prepare you for your growth in your current career or to meet your future goals.

 Career opportunities that might be pursued: